james-cole/manifold-lab/content/publication/biondo-nic-2022/index.md

 publication: "NeuroImage: Clinical"
 publication_short: "NIC"

-abstract: "###### Background: Biomarkers for the early detection of dementia risk hold promise for better disease monitoring and targeted interventions.
+abstract: "**Background**: Biomarkers for the early detection of dementia risk hold promise for better disease monitoring and targeted interventions.
 However, most biomarker studies, particularly in neuroimaging, have analysed artificially ‘clean’ research groups, free from comorbidities, erroneous referrals, contraindications and from a narrow sociodemographic pool.
 Such biases mean that neuroimaging samples are often unrepresentative of the target